matt-flaig/Rocket-Zena-Enhancer/README.md

 Have a feature suggestion?
 [Open an issue](https://github.com/matt-flaig/Rocket-Zena-Enhancer/issues/new).

-## Load Unpacked Extension in Chrome
+## Installing This Extension
 This extension is not currently published to any extension stores and must be loaded in manually.

 In Chrome, visit the url **chrome://extensions**

 Enable **Developer Mode** by toggling the switch on the top right corner of the page.

-Click on **Load unpacked** button, select the `src` folder from this repo (which contains this extension), and click on "Select Folder."
+Click on **Load unpacked** button, select the `src` folder from this repo (which contains this extension), and click on "Select Folder".

+## Using This Extension in Your Own Rocket Zena Instance
+This plugin was developed around a specific Rocket Zena environment, if you're interested in using this extension in your own environment there are a few changes you'll need to make.

+- Reconfigure the `matches` array in the `src/manifest.json` file to match your own installation URL.
+- Adjust the environment logic (found in src/library/js/app.js) to correctly detect each of your own environments.